AnoukSmet/Casa-Pedra-Nobre/README.md

 This way the user also doesn't have to scroll down in order to see the different categories available but sees them at first sight.

+#### Subscription section
+On the wireframes, you can see that the social media section consisted out of a subscription part and a social media part.
+After careful consideration I decided to remove the subscription part and only display links to social media.
+Nowadays people intend less and less to read subscription emails as they end up between many emails.
+Instead they will check social media for potential promotions, things to do etc.

 ### **Flowcharts**

 I have decided to make a flowchart for the reservation process to completely understand each step.